Sérgio Dias Branco

 Sérgio Dias Branco (born 5 September 1977) is a film critic, film and television theorist, philosopher, theologian, and trade unionist.
-He is Assistant Professor of Film Studies at the University of Coimbra and a member of the Executive Board of the General Confederation of the Portuguese Workers (CGTP-IN), the largest trade union federation in Portugal.
+He is an associate professor of Film Studies at the University of Coimbra and a member of the National Council of the General Confederation of the Portuguese Workers (CGTP-IN), the largest trade union federation in Portugal.

 Career

 His teaching career in higher education began at the University of Kent, where he was awarded a PhD in film studies.
 He then taught at NOVA University Lisbon before moving to the University of Coimbra.
 He is the director of the MA in Art Studies and coordinator of LIPA - Laboratory for Investigating and Practicing Art at the University of Coimbra.

 Research

 Branco is a researcher at the Centre for 20th Century Interdisciplinary Studies (CEIS20) at the University of Coimbra, after leaving the NOVA Institute of Philosophy.
 He has been an invited member of the film criticism group "The Magnifying Class" at the University of Oxford, coordinated by Andrew Klevan.
-His research work focuses on the aesthetics and poetics of works of the moving image, in their relations with philosophy, history, Marxism and religion.
+He develops research in the scientific areas of film, religious, television, and working-class studies.